vppillai/h3Docs/apps/firmware_update/readme.md

 shall be used to trigger a WINC serial flash download.
 1. Ensure that the SAM Xplained Pro board is connected to PC via debug USB port.
 The virtual EDBG COM port of the board is now listed in the device manager.
-2. Run the sam_xplained_pro_firmware_update.bat script that corresponds to connected Xplained board.
+2. Run the samxxx_xplained_pro_firmware_update.bat script that corresponds to connected Xplained board.

 The batch script will program a serial bridge binary on the host MCU to redirect firmware data from the computer (EDBG virtual COM port) to the WINC chip (via SPI).
 The serial bridge application also performs the WINC power up sequence, thus ensuring that the WINC bootloader is in the appropriate state to start a download.